RLuisier/my3UTRs/3_analysis_3UTR_isoforms.md

   * [Lngf_sub.gtf](./annotation/rn5/Lngf_sub.gtf) the same as Lngf.gtf however where 3'UTR which are within 500nt of each other are filtered out, keeping the longest 3' UTR isoform.
 Furthermore isoforms of length smaller than 10 nt were remove.

-### 4. Validate the pipeline by comparing with polA atlas
+### 4. Validate the pipeline by comparing with compiled polyA atlas

+The reliability of the novel 3' end annotations was assessed by checking them against the RefSeq and poly(A) databases.
+This is described in [compare_with_polyA_atlas.R](./scripts/compare_with_polyA_atlas.R).

 ### 5. Analysis of the PAS usage